 Employee Protection (Whistleblower) Policy

 The Dispute Resolution Center of Thurston County requires all board members and staff to observe high standards of business and personal ethics in the conduct of their duties and responsibilities.
 This includes the practice of honesty and integrity in fulfilling our responsibilities and complying with all applicable laws and regulations.
-It is the intent of the Dispute Resolution Center (DRC) to adhere to all laws and regulations that apply to the organization, and the underlying purpose of this policy is to support the organization’s goal of legal compliance.
+The Dispute Resolution Center (DRC) expects all to adhere to all laws and regulations that apply to the organization.

 This Whistleblower Policy is intended to encourage and enable employees to raise serious concerns internally so that the DRC can address and correct inappropriate conduct and actions.
 It is the responsibility of all board members, officers, and employees to report suspected violations of the law or DRC’s policies that apply to its operations.